 You can’t go wrong with Alan Bennett.
-His words are so well chosen, his observations so accurate that his work become real, like over-hearing a conversation on the top of a bus rather than watching a play.
+His words are so well chosen, his observations so accurate that his work becomes real, like over-hearing a conversation on the top of a bus rather than watching a play.
 This is something he shares with Harold Pinter – they both use words, phrases and rhythms that other playwrights discard.
 They both glory in the mundane existence of ordinary lives, thus making reality appear quirky, eccentric even.
 But both Pinter and Bennett write as real people talk with all the repetitions, asides, pauses and mundaneness that make up everyday speech and conversation.
 Your average playwright leaves all this out, carefully honing his text so the dialogue flows smoothly without let or hindrance.
 Good drama perhaps, but not the way people actually speak, not always very real.

 The problem with Bennett, with Talking Heads in particular, is that it is a hard act to follow.
 Each of the twelve plays that were done on television is so inextricably associated with the actor who originally performed it that it is difficult to avoid comparisons – and which actor would want to be compared to Maggie Smith or Alan Bennett himself?